Code-the-Dream-School/react-todo-list-v4/instructions.md

 After completing this week's assignment, your app should:

-- Require user authentication before accessing todos
+- Require user to authenticate before accessing todos
 - Fetch todos from a backend API and display them
 - Allow users to add new todos that persist to the database
 - Allow users to mark todos as complete with database updates